ComposioHQ/composio/examples/commit_agent/README.md

 ## How it Works
 ### 1. Setup and Initialization
 * Import Packages and Load Environment Variables:
 * Initialize Language Model and Define tools for the agent using Composio.
-We will be using trello tool.
+We will be using trello tool, So that our agent can execute actions using this tool.
 * Initialize the Agent: Create an Agent instance with the role "Github-Trello TODO Agent".
 Specify its goal, backstory, tools, and language model.
 ### 2. Setting Up the Web Server
 * Initialize a Flask application instance.